jsildatk/Soldiers/README.md

 ## How it works
 1) HTTP request is send from client side using AJAX (GET, POST, PUT, DELETE)
 2) Rest controller on server side process the request and send response as JSON
-3) Reponse message depends on result (e.g. a validation error)
+3) Response message depends on result (e.g. a validation error)
 4) If everything went well - table is updated without any refresh
 ## Used technologies
 - Spring Boot